Chapter 10 – Administrative Procedures

 10.45.10 Trademark Intellectual Property Policy (10.45.11 – 10.45.16)

-10.45.11 The URIRF or the Board of Education or its designee shall be listed as the owner of any trademark or service mark for which an application for registration is filed, unless an agreement is to the contrary.
-Trademarks and service marks shall be filed, prosecuted, registered, and maintained by the Institution at the Institution’s expense.
+10.45.11 The URIRF or the URI Board of Trustees or its designee shall be listed as the owner of any trademark or service mark for which an application for registration is filed, unless an agreement is to the contrary.
+Trademarks and service marks shall be filed, prosecuted, registered, and maintained by the Institution at the Institution’s expense. #January 27, 2022 Informational Report

 10.45.12 The URIRF’s or the Institution’s preference will be to secure federal trademark and service mark registrations, but the Institution reserves the right to secure one or more state registrations.

-10.45.13 The URIRF or the Board of Education or its designee may license to a third-party rights in one or more trademarks or service marks owned by the Board of Education or its designee.
-Any such license must at minimum reserve to the URIRF or the Institution, the express right to monitor and supervise the use of the mark by the licensee.
+10.45.13 The URIRF or the URI Board of Trustees or its designee may license to a third-party rights in one or more trademarks or service marks owned by the Board of Education or its designee.
+Any such license must at minimum reserve to the URIRF or the Institution, the express right to monitor and supervise the use of the mark by the licensee. #January 27, 2022 Informational Report

-10.45.15 Revenue generated through commercialization of goods or services, including technology, under one or more trademarks owned by the Board of Education or its designee that is attributable solely to such trademark(s), such as trademark licensing fees and royalties, shall be deemed Cumulative Net Royalties and distributed under the Copyright Intellectual Property Policy, 10.44.15, for purposes of this Policy.
+10.45.15 Revenue generated through commercialization of goods or services, including technology, under one or more trademarks owned by the URI Board of Trustees or its designee that is attributable solely to such trademark(s), such as trademark licensing fees and royalties, shall be deemed Cumulative Net Royalties and distributed under the Copyright Intellectual Property Policy, 10.44.15, for purposes of this Policy. #January 27, 2022 Informational Report

 10.45.16 In no instance, and regardless of ownership, may the Institution’s Trademarks or identity be used, expressly or impliedly, in connection with the endorsement of any Trademark IP.
 For purposes of this subsection, “identity” shall include full or partial names or identifiers, physical addresses, Internet or web addresses, trademarks, service marks, logos, emblems or seals.
 Assignments, license agreements, and other transfers of rights or ownership in any Trademark IP to third parties shall include this limitation.